 he British tend to be less outgoing than Americans and have their own friends and social lives so U.S. students in London often find it difficult to meet British students.
-Hollins Abroad provides a number of ways for you to meet local and international students.
+Take advantage of community events and local happenings to get a feel for life in the city.